ORF7a: Evolution

 It is thought that ORF8 in SARS-CoV-2, which encodes a protein with a similar Ig-like fold, may be a paralog of ORF7a that originated through gene duplication, though some bioinformatics analyses suggest the similarity may be too low to support duplication, which is relatively uncommon in viruses.
 Immunoglobulin domains are uncommon in coronaviruses; other than the subset of betacoronaviruses with ORF8 and ORF7a, only a small number of bat alphacoronaviruses have been identified as containing likely Ig domains, while they are absent from gammacoronaviruses and deltacoronaviruses.
 The beta and alpha Ig domains may be independent acquisitions, where ORF8 and ORF7a may have been acquired from host proteins.

 Many SARS-CoV-2 genomes have been sequenced throughout the COVID-19 pandemic and a number of variations have been reported, including deletion mutations, nonsense mutations (introducing a premature stop codon and truncating the protein), and at least one gene fusion.
+Recent analyses indicate that the repeated knockout of ORF8 in SARS-CoV-2 through deletion mutations is driven by positive selection, suggesting an adaptive advantage for the virus during human infection.
+The study showed ORF8 deletions were associated with less severe clinical disease.